 The grant represents $4,000 in access to equipment and resources from OBORO'S New Media Lab, $1,000 in artist fees for production, $250 in presentation fees, as well as technical support for the production of the project.
-The selected artist will also have the opportunity to give a short presentation of their work to a public of international professionals from the field of digital art as part of the International Marketplace for Digital Art (MIAN) during the 20th edition of the ELEKTRA Festival, presented in mid-June 2019.
+The selected artist will also have the opportunity to present their work to the public in an open studio as part of the International Biennial for Digital Art (BIAN) in mid-June 2020.

 The project can include forays into the fields of video, multimedia or the web.
 Consult the New Media Lab section on OBORO's website to get a detailed description of available resources and equipment.

 OBORO particularly encourages Indigenous artists and culturally diverse artists to present a proposal.